oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/auto_scaling/README.md

 ### Example 2: Scaling Across 4 A10 Nodes

-- Recipe requires 1 GPU.
+- Blueprint requires 1 GPU.
 - A VM.GPU.A10.2 node has 2 GPUs, meaning it can support up to 2 replicas per node.
 - With node autoscaling, up to 4 nodes can be added, supporting 8 replicas total.